yuanaixin/yuanaixin.github.io/publications & presentations.md

 # Current projects

-My research projects are as follows:
+The research projects I'm currently working on are as follows:

-* PROJECT A
+* Tone-induced fricativization of Changzhou Chinese (PhD thesis)
-* PROJECT B
+* Additional language acquisition by bilingual (Mandarin Chinese & Changzhou Chinese) and monolingual (Mandarin Chinese) speakers

 # Publications

-* MY PUBLICATIONS
+* Yuan, Aixin & Brown, Jason.
+2024.
+Tonal register as a motivation for change: a case of High Vowel Fricativization in Changzhou Chinese.
+Proceedings of the 12th International Conference on Speech Prosody. (to appear)

 # Presentations

-* MY CONFERENCE TALKS and POSTERS
+* Tonal register as a motivation for change: a case of High Vowel Fricativization in Changzhou Chinese.
+[Speech Prosody 2024](https://www.universiteitleiden.nl/sp2024) (w/ [Jason Brown](https://profiles.auckland.ac.nz/jason-brown))